katerynak/shopping_scraper/README.md

 Shopping web scraper: scrapes products from different supermarkets, processes and organizes the results, sorts the results as requested by the user.

-A personal ongoing project to learn some tools such as `scrapy`, `MongoDB`, `Redis`, `Docker` and `flask`.
+A personal project to learn some tools such as `scrapy`, `MongoDB`, `Redis`, `Docker` and `flask`.

 ## Usage